Dulaim

-Dulaim (also rendered as Dulaimi, Al Duliam or Dulaym; الدليم) is an Arab royal tribe, with over three million members.
+Dulaim (also rendered as Dulaimi, Al Duliam, Dlaymi, Duliamy or Dulaym; الدليم) is an Arab royal tribe belonging to the Zubaid branch of the Madhhaj confederation.
+It is mainly based in Iraq, with two to four million members.
 The tribe's history goes back to pre-Islamic times and members reside today in Iraq and neighboring countries such as Syria, Kuwait and Jordan.

-It is also spelled Dulaimi, Dulaym, and Dalaimy.
+It is also spelled Dulaimi, Dulaym, Dielmi, Dlaymi and Dalaimy.
 Members of this tribe are commonly identifiable by the surnames of their own clans or by the name Al-Dulaimi.
 The hereditary leadership of the Dulaim tribe has been transferred between many various houses, the last well-known Prince of Dulaim was Abdulrazak Ali Suleiman who comes from the Albu-Assaf clan.

 Origins

 The Dulaims are the largest Sunni Arab tribe in Iraq, living on the Euphrates from a point just below Al Hillah and southern Baghdad to Fallujah, Ramadi, al-Qaim, Samarra and Mosul.
-Some scholars believe they were part of the first Arab Conquests in the 7th century.
+Some scholars believe they were part of the first Muslim Conquests in the 7th century.

 The Iraqi historian Mohammed bin Hamad Al-Bassam Al-Tamimi (1831) mentioned that the Dulaim tribe divided into four groups (Al-Bu Ridaini and Al-Bu Fahd and Al-Bu Alwan and Al-Mahamda).

+It was also said that the Dulaim descended from Daylamites who settled in Iraq and Arabized, as evident in the name.
+However, Abbas al-Azzawi dismissed it due to minimal Daylamite presence in Iraq.

 German orientalist Max von Oppenheim writes about the Dulaimi tribe:

 Dulaim tribe is the strongest tribe among the three tribes of Zubid, even it's the strongest tribe in the southern part of the Al-Jazira, a quarter of the members of the Dulaim live as bedouin nomads, the rest are stable bedouins. they are between the Dulaim nomads and the Dulaim peasants who use agriculture. main place of tribe is Ramadi on the euphrates river.

 Dulaim original composed from four clans (Al-Bu Alwan, Al-Bu Fahd, Al-Bu Ridaini, Al-Mahamda), joined to their tribe Albu Issa and Al-Jumeilat, which were south of Fallujah; this was the only change that has plagued combination of the tribe. it is noticeable that the number of Al-Bu Ridaini increased greatly since then significantly compared with the other clans, made it exceed its range as a clan.

 Al-Bu Dhiyab Hardan Alaath and Mtlaq Al-Shaws practiced their authority on the left bank of the river and Ali bin Suleiman Al-Bakr from Al-Bu Assaf governs the Dulaim on the right bank of the river – all these three of them belongs to Al-Bu Ridaini.